 Valentine is an independent candidate for President in 2020 since implementation of the provisions of a ratified constitution will fall to the executive branch, and he’s most qualified to do so.
 He knows now that most Americans are too politically lazy and too skeptical to read a political book, even when simply written and about solutions to their problems.
 Instead voters prefer the known and comfortable judging of candidates chosen for them by the mainstream press and the political parties.
-Citizens say they want solution but 90% of politicians in office get re-elected even though they have less than a 25% approval rating and haven’t solved a problem in decades.
+Citizens say they want solutions but 90% of politicians in office get re-elected even though they have less than a 25% approval rating and haven’t solved a problem in decades.
 Even if one’s wish list of candidates were elected, what legislation would they pass?
 Candidates are too polarized and stalemated, both between and within parties, to pass all the legislation needed to solve our many problems, and how long would it take them?
 In our Declaration of Independence Jefferson confirmed that Americans would rather wallow in the misery of their problems than spend time solving them decisively for themselves by demanding a new constitution: “Mankind are more disposed to suffer than to right themselves by abolishing the forms to which they are accustomed.”
 Unless we dictate play, our problems will never be solved.